Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• CBC is cipher block chaining: Each plaintext block is XORed with the previous ciphertext block before encryption.
-Default PKCS7 padding; NoPadding requires 16-byte alignment.
-CBC itself doesn’t authenticate, recommend AEAD
+• CBC is a block-chaining mode: each plaintext block is XORed with the previous ciphertext block before encryption.
+By default it uses PKCS7 padding; NoPadding requires 16-byte alignment.
+CBC does not provide integrity by itself, so AEAD is preferred.

-• AES is a block cipher with fixed block size of 128 bits (16 bytes), so padding is needed or input data length must be a multiple of 16 bytes
+• AES is a block cipher with a fixed 128-bit block size, so you must pad the input or make it a multiple of 16 bytes.

 • Click Encrypt